 Firstly, let’s explore how intermittent fasting works.
 We’ve been told since birth that breakfast is the most important meal of the day to kickstart the metabolism and get the brain functioning properly.

-This came from flawed nutritional studies that believed that carbohydrates were the only source of energy for the brain and therefore a bowl of oatmeal in the morning was a crucial part of anyone’s diet.1
+This came from flawed nutritional studies that believed that carbohydrates were the only source of energy for the brain.
+Therefore, a bowl of oatmeal in the morning was a crucial part of anyone’s diet.

 We now know that your body doesn’t need that many meals.
 In fact, our bodies today have plenty of stores that they can use for energy without requiring the traditional three meals a day.

-Intermittent fasting (IF) works largely because you are simply eating fewer calories and many people find that skipping a morning meal is psychologically easier, rather than eating three tiny meals.
+Intermittent fasting (IF) works largely because you are simply eating fewer calories.
+Many people find that skipping a morning meal is psychologically easier, rather than eating three tiny meals.

 The jury is definitely still out on why intermittent fasting works.
 You’ll hear a lot of hypotheses on how low-caloric models are perfect for animal diets.

-However, bear in mind that these studies have only recently been tested and generally only conclusively on animals for long periods of time.
+However, bear in mind that these studies have only recently been tested and generally only conclusively on animals for long periods.

 Aside from the general calorie burn of eating less, intermittent fasting also has plenty of other health benefits:

-Not much is known at this stage for cancer and Alzheimer’s disease but there do appear to be enough links with a positive correlation to make it worth exploring further.
+Not much is known at this stage for cancer and Alzheimer’s disease.
+However, there do appear to be enough links with a positive correlation to make it worth exploring further.

 Ketosis is the state in which your body produces ketone bodies.
 The body makes these when there’s not sufficient energy from carbohydrates in the diet, and it breaks down body fat instead to create fuel for the body to function.

-Fatty acids don’t efficiently cross the blood-brain barrier, but ketone bodies do.5 They’re the fuel of choice when your body has nothing else to choose from and this is what creates the fat burn and cognitive benefits of ketosis.
+Fatty acids don’t efficiently cross the blood-brain barrier, but ketone bodies do.
+They’re the fuel of choice when your body has nothing else to choose from, and this is what creates the fat burn and cognitive benefits of ketosis.